collocations.org

 get back, rebuild, recover, regain, restore

-He''s really striking the ball well and has got his confidence back.
+He's really striking the ball well and has recovered his confidence.

 Winning the competition really boosted her confidence.